Dakuider/Eallfedem/HomebrewRules/Zinoplasm.md

  - _20_: You feel invigorated by magical energy.
    Roll one of your hit dice and increase your current hit points by the result (hit points over your maximum are temporary).

-### At 10 or more AEUs
+### At 10 or more _dm_

-Whenever you start your turn with 10+ AEUs, you must make a special saving throw, called a zinoplasm saving throw.
+Whenever you start your turn with 10+ _dm_, you must make a special saving throw, called a zinoplasm saving throw.
 Unlike other saving throws, this one isn't tied to any ability score.
 You are in the hands of fate now, aided only by spells and features that improve your chances of succeeding on a saving throw.